 ECG changes in left ventricular hypertrophy (LVH)

-- Secondary ST-T changes in left sided leads – Left ventricular hypertrophy is often accompanied by J point depression, downsloping ST segment and inverted (asymmetric) T-waves i the left sided leads.
+- Secondary ST-T changes in left-sided leads – Left ventricular hypertrophy is often accompanied by J point depression, downsloping ST segment and inverted (asymmetric) T-waves in the left-sided leads.
 It is typical that the ST-segment bulges upwards (Figure 1 and 2) in these leads.
-These ECG changes were previously referred to as strain pattern, because it was believed that it indicated left ventricular exhaustion.
-However, this term is not in use anymore because it has been shown that such ECG changes also occur in conditions where the left ventricle is not overloaded (e.g dilated cardiomyopathy, hypertrophic cardiomyopathy).
+These ECG changes were previously referred to as strain pattern because it was believed that they indicated left ventricular exhaustion.
+However, this term is not in use anymore because it has been shown that such ECG changes also occur in conditions where the left ventricle is not overloaded (e.g. dilated cardiomyopathy, hypertrophic cardiomyopathy).
 Therefore, the term secondary ST-T changes should be preferred.

 - Secondary ST-T changes in right-sided leads – ST-segment elevation is common in leads V1 and V2.
 The ST segment is typically slightly concave (Figures 1 and 2).

 - Prolonged QRS duration – Because it takes a longer time to depolarize a larger myocardial mass, the QRS duration may be slightly prolonged.
 For the same reason, R-wave peak time may also be prolonged.
 This prolongation may also be due to myocardial fibrosis which is typical in hypertrophy.
 Finally, the QRS complex may be notched.

 - P mitrale – Left atrial enlargement (P mitrale) may develop because LVH affects the hemodynamics of the left atrium.